abhay-venkatesh/abhay-venkatesh.github.io/_pages/about.md

 <h3 id="lattice-c2-and-apis"><a class="section-link" href="#lattice-c2-and-apis" title="Link to Lattice C2 and APIs">Lattice C2 and APIs</a></h3>

-Abhay is a key architect of [Lattice Command & Control (C2)](https://www.anduril.com/lattice/command-and-control) and a top code contributor to Anduril's APIs.
-He architected the [tasking APIs](https://developer.anduril.com/guides/tasks/overview), which let operators and software create, route, and track tasks across assets and teams of assets.
+Abhay worked on [Lattice Command & Control (C2)](https://www.anduril.com/lattice/command-and-control) and designed the [tasking APIs](https://developer.anduril.com/guides/tasks/overview), which let operators and software create, route, and track tasks across assets and teams of assets.

 <h2 id="writing"><a class="section-link" href="#writing" title="Link to Writing">Writing</a></h2>
 <ul>